-- During the first week of classes on August 26th, this student drops one 3 credit classes leaving him with 9 credits.
-Since the PRD has not yet occurred, his pell grant will reduce to a prorated award based off 9 credits.
+- During the first week of classes starting on August 26, this student drops one 3 credit classes leaving him with 9 credits.
+Since the PRD has not yet occurred, his Pell Grant will reduce to a prorated award based on 9 credits.

-- Students who withdrawal from college (drop all courses) may be subject to a recalculation of all federal aid based off the amount of time attended.
+- Students who withdraw from college (drop all courses) may be subject to a recalculation of all federal aid, based on the amount of time attended.

-- Students adding additional courses late in the semester, such as B or K-session, will not be eligible for an increase to their Pell Grant if the course is added on or after the dates above.
+- Students adding additional courses late in the semester, such as a B or K session, will not be eligible for an increase to their Pell Grant if the course is added on or after the dates above.

-- Students who do not begin attendance in a course will not be eligible for the Pell Grant that was calculated based off those credits.
+- Students who do not begin attendance in a course will not be eligible for the Pell Grant that was calculated based on those credits.